 Every organ in the body needs magnesium to function properly, according to the University of Maryland Medical Center.
 It is particularly critical to effective heart, kidney and muscle function.
 Magnesium also plays a significant role in bones and teeth.
-However, the mineral’s most important functions are the activation of enzymes that are critical to human function, the regulation of levels of other minerals in the body and its contribution to energy production.
+However, the mineral's most important functions are the activation of enzymes that are critical to human function, the regulation of levels of other minerals in the body and its contribution to energy production.
 Magnesium deficiencies are relatively rare but can occur because your diet does not contain enough foods high in magnesium or because of certain medical conditions, most notably gastrointestinal ailments that flush vital nutrients from your body.
-If you’re suffering from a magnesium deficiency, supplementation with magnesium carbonate will help return your body’s levels of the mineral to normal levels.
+If you have a magnesium deficiency, supplementation with magnesium carbonate will help return your body's levels of the mineral to normal levels.

 Helps Prevent Migraines

 If migraines are the bane of your existence, supplementation with magnesium carbonate may help you prevent the onset of these painful headaches, according to a study conducted by researchers at the New York Headache Center.
 The researchers looked at foods that seem to trigger migraines as well as supplements that are effective in staving off migraine attacks.
 In an article in the June 2009 issue of "The Clinical Journal of Pain," they reported that magnesium tops their list of all the supplements useful in preventing migraines.
 Other supplements that were deemed helpful include butterbur, feverfew, coenzyme Q10, riboflavin and alpha-lipoic acid.